The ill-fated mountaineer George Mallory's only book was "Boswell the Biographer"?

 John JardineBorn 1715

 Died May 30, 1766 at a meeting in the general assembly of the Church of Scotland

 Son of Robert Jardine.
 Married (1744) to Jean Drummond (d.
 1766), daughter of George Drummond, sometime Lord Provost of Edinburgh.
 They had at least 5 children, Robert, George, John, Janet and Henry.
 Janet Jardine married George Home-Drummond in 1782, to the great joy of Henry Home, Lord Kames in his last few months - he died in December of that year.1 Jardine was probably born in Lochmaben, Dumfriesshire.

 Sometime minister of Liberton and Lady Yester's (both in Edinburgh), and from October 11, 1754 of Tron Church parish in Glasgow.
 Dean of the Chapel Royal (1761-) and of the Order of the Thistle (1763-).
 He was a close friend of David Hume,2 Henry Home and John Home.

-Boswell met him a few times at Lord Eglinton's in London in the summer of 1763.
+Boswell met John Jardine a few times at Lord Eglinton's in London in the summer of 1763.
 In his journal of June 24th of that year, he described Jardine as "a hard-headed, jolly dog."

-Some of his few writings were published in the short-lived Edinburgh Review in the 1750s.
+Some of John Jardine's few writings were published in the short-lived Edinburgh Review in the 1750s.